Oran-Zafrani/MeaTube-Web/README.md

 This will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Work Process
-1. Planning: We started by planning the project, defining requirements, and creating a basic interface design.
+1. Planning: We started by planning the project, defining requirements, and creating a basic interface design. [link for jira](https://sbar1998.atlassian.net/jira/software/projects/MTW/boards/3).
 2. Task Management - We used Jira to manage tasks and track progress:
   - Tasks were divided into sprints.
   - Jira boards were utilized to visualize the workflow and status of each task.
   - This ensured transparency and effective collaboration.